knifelees3/DipoleFarfieldinStratifiedMediaMATLAB/README.md

 # Dipole Far Field Pattern in Stratified Media
+An MATLAB version of dipole emission pattern in Multi-layered structure.

 To calculate the far field pattern of dipole in stratified media.
 As is shown blew,

 ![](https://raw.githubusercontent.com/knifelees3/my_pictures/master/picgoup/20200223215829792_1734.jpg)